jadecobra/python_tdd_exercises/source/IndentationError.rst

 The point of this exercise was to get familiar with python spacing convention to help understand the ``IndentationError`` and its solution.

 Indentation matters in python because it is how blocks of code are segmented.
-When a `function <./functions.rst>`_ is defined, all the statements that belong to the it are indented, same with a `class <./classes.rst>`_\ , all the statements that belong to the it, its methods and attributes are indented underneath it.
+When a :doc:`function` is defined, all the statements that belong to the it are indented, same with a :doc:`class`\ , all the statements that belong to the it, its methods and attributes are indented underneath it.

 This helps with reading the code so we can tell what belongs to a namespace the same way curly braces do for languages that use them for that purpose.
 Interactive Development Environments have gotten a lot better and automatically indent code for you using the convention of the language you are writing, which saves time spent counting the number of spaces to indent.